-MIS 2001 Database Systems Development and Information Management Information is a critical resource for business organisations that, like other critical organisational resources, must be well managed.
+MIS 2001 Database Systems Development and Information Management

+Information is a critical resource for business organisations that, like other critical organisational resources, must be well managed.
 This course examines the business, organisational and technical issues of information management.
 At the technical level, the course focuses on the use of relational database management tools and techniques for supporting data management and information systems development.
 There is a substantial practical component to the course, involving the use of contemporary database management software and programming tools to develop database and information systems.

-MKT 2001 Marketing Management
+MKT 2001 Marketing

 Marketing is a concern for all people and organisations.
 We all live by exchanging something.
 Marketing is the study of exchange processes in society: how transactions are initiated, motivated, facilitated and completed.
 The topics covered in the course are: the role of marketing in society; the scope of marketing in the organisation; analytical methods used in marketing analysis; understanding consumer, industrial and service markets; understanding and analysing competitors and informing marketing decisions.
-The course will also look at the area of marketing management.
-Marketing management is concerned with choosing target markets; evaluating customer needs and wants; providing, communicating and delivering products and services to satisfy customers and profit to organisations.
-The topics covered are: product and service decisions, branding, pricing, marketing communications, distribution, marketing, planning and implementation.